 The Deaf Community is a diverse one and is a microcosm of the hearing community.
 There are Deaf people from all races, ethnicities, and religions.
-In addition we have Deaf people with diverse gender identities, Deaf people with secondary disabilities, such as the Deaf-Blind, Deaf Families, and international Deaf people.
-Many of these Deaf groups also have their own sign language dialects.
+In addition, we have Deaf people with diverse gender identities, Deaf people with secondary disabilities, such as the DeafBlind, Deaf Families, and international Deaf people.
+Many of these Deaf groups also have their sign language dialects.

-If you have questions, feel free to contact me, Joan Naturale - I am the NTID and Deaf Studies Librarian and happy to help.
+If you have questions, feel free to contact me, Joan Naturale - I am the NTID and Deaf Studies Librarian and am happy to help.